 It was a hit!

 There were lots of laughs.
-We all enjoyed it.
+We all had fun with it.

-That cake came up in conversation quite a few times during the following weeks.
-When introducing me to a few different new friends, my loved one would tell them the story of the watermelon cake I made for her and she even showed them the photos that she had taken.
+Several times over the next following months, that cake came up in conversations.
+When introducing me to a few different new friends, my loved one told them the story of the watermelon cake I made for her and she showed them the photos of it that she had taken.

-So, all in all it was a big hit.
-It was fun and easy to make, fun to present, fun to eat and memorable for everyone.
-And best of all, it was a way for me to show my loved one that I care and to make her feel special and honored on her birthday.
+So, over all it was a big success.
+It was fun and easy to make, a delight to present, tasty to eat and memorable for everyone.
+And best of all, it gave me a way to make her feel special and honored on her birthday.

-After that, I was inspired to start looking into all the different ways I could make fruits and vegetables into beautiful out-of-the-ordinary flowers, centerpieces and garnishes.
-My circle of family and friends loved that because so many of them are health conscious eaters and a few are athletes.
-Carving fruit became a great substitute for making sugary desserts.
+After that, I was inspired to start looking into all the different ways I could make fruits and vegetables into exquisite flowers, centerpieces and garnishes.
+So many of my friends and family members are health conscious eaters and a few are athletes so they loved my new fruit creations.
+Carving fruit became a great substitute for fat filled, sugary desserts.

-Whenever I brought my fruit and vegetable carvings to dinners, people always oooed and awwed and complimented me.
+Whenever I brought my vegetable and fruit carvings to dinners, people always ooohed and aaahhhed and complimented me.
 I was always amazed at how easy it was to create these little “works of art”.

-Soon, people were asking me to teach them and telling me that I should do it as a business.
+Soon, people were asking me to teach them and encouraging me to do it as a business.
 I am not a professionally trained chef, just a woman who likes to cook and entertain.
-But, I figured that there must be others like me who would enjoy the creative outlet that fruit and vegetable carving provides.
-And who would enjoy the admiration of their guests, friends and family.
+But, I thought that there must be others like me who would enjoy the creative fun of fruit and vegetable carving.
+And the admiration of guests, friends and family is a pleasant bonus.

-Now, I through my video lessons, I have taught people all over the world how to get great results with fruit carvings.
-I’ve carved won competitions, have judged at the U.S. National Collegiate National Championships, and have even had the honor of carving pumpkins at the White House for their Halloween Trick-or-Treat event.
+Now, I have taught people all over the world how to get great results with fruit carvings through my video lessons.
+I’ve been a repeat judge at the U.S. National Collegiate National Championship and have won awards in various carving competitions.
+I have even had the honor of carving at the White House for their Halloween event.